MicrosoftDocs/SupportArticles-docs/Office/Client/access/create-dsn-less-connection-linkted-table.md

 ## Introduction

-This article describes how to create a connection to Microsoft SQL Server for linked tables in Microsoft Access that does not use a data source name (DSN).
-This is also known as a DSN-less connection.
+This article describes how to create a connection to Microsoft SQL Server for linked tables in Microsoft Access that doesn't use a data source name (DSN).
+It's also known as a DSN-less connection.

 ## More information